Roads and Clubhouse Project:

 In addition, if you are considering any renovations, you must have an HP permit.
 This permit must be taped to a front window.
 There is no cost associated with this permit.
 The permit protects you and your neighbors.
 To obtain a renovation permit, you need to state what you will be renovating and give the name and license and insurance company of your contractor to the office.
 You will receive the permit within a week to ten days.

-Landscaping Update: Every HP Villa and Garden Apartment was inspected for dead or missing plants.
+No new plants during the summer heat.
+Every HP Villa and Garden Apartment was inspected for dead or missing plants.
 If you want to pay for additional/optional plants or trees outside off your unit, that is a viable option.
 Please check out our Landscaping page in the Residents section for news and updates.

 Gym Instructors: They are not personal trainers, they are instructors.
 Their job is to provide assistance to ensure you are using the equipment properly.
 They’re also available to answer any gym related questions you have.
 Please note, If you observe gym equipment which is malfunctioning, advise one of our instructors.